 Time will move on and so must you.

 Take with you our love, our support, and our encouragement.

 Stay true to yourself and become the person you were meant to be.

 But should you have a longing for the familiarity you left behind,

 Whether next year or even thirteenÂ years from now,

 Know that you are always welcome in our halls

 Because you hold a special place in our hearts.

-If you would like to learn more about how to write a high school graduation poem, check out eHow.com’s article: How to Write a Poem for a Graduate.
+If you would like to learn more about how to write poetry, check out Dummies-Writing Poetry (Becoming a Poet).

 Share your poems here, on NanasCorner.com – we’d love to read them!
 Use “Contact Nana.”